Construction of the Avery Building and St. David's Nursing School

 Sketch of the Avery Building and the future St. David's School of Nursing.

 "We are grateful for the St. David's Foundation's generosity and foresight.
 This is not just a gift to Texas State, it is a gift to Texas.
-It will allow us to establish a new school of nursing at considerably less cost to the taxpayer than previously expected," Texas State's former president Denise M. Trauth.
+It will allow us to establish a new school of nursing at considerably less cost to the taxpayer than previously expected,"- Texas State's former president Denise M. Trauth.